UrbanInstitute/urbntemplates/inst/templates/web_report_instructions.md

 # Instructions
 ## Web report

+## Included files and documents

+* web_report.Rmd
+* .gitignore
+* www/web_report.css
+* iterate.R

+## Adding content

-`template.Rmd` and its associated files create a branded .html document that is perfect for storing and sharing results locally, from peer to peer, and on the web.
+`web_report.Rmd` and its associated files create a branded .html document that is perfect for storing and sharing results locally, from peer to peer, and on the web.

 Web reports can contain text formatted with Markdown, analytic code, and code output such as tables and plots.
 Code can be included in "code chunks".
 Code chunks look like this: